mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 It will be *much* easier for you to understand what is happening, if you look at this generator as often as possible while we run the examples!

-So let's run this new generator just we did the previous one.
+So let's run this new generator just as we did the previous one.

 ```js
 for (let element of getNumber()) {